usethesource/rascal/src/org/rascalmpl/courses/Tutor/Tutor.md

 #### Synopsis

-The RascalTutor compiler can be used to create, maintain and follow (interactive) documentation.
+The Rascal Tutor compiler can be used to create, maintain and follow (interactive) documentation.

 #### Syntax